I slept at Everest Base Camp

 A Great Team with Great Advice

-Tomorrow we would go to Everest Base Camp.
+Tomorrow, we would go to Everest Base Camp and I felt ready, excited and just wanted to get going.
 I made sure my hygiene was good, didn’t eat too much and prepared for the 7 hour hike in and out of base camp.

 Reaching Gorak Shep

 We would hike for 2 hours 45 minutes to reach Gorak Shep where we would get more water, eat and prepare for the next 2 hours trekking into Everest Base Camp.
-The trek across the glacial moraine was not easy and tougher than most people expected.
+The trek across the glacial moraine was not easy and tough in places with some steep short hills.
+The slow and steady pace got us through.

 The people who didn’t do enough strength training felt it more.
 I felt good and strong.